varun-kumar-sec/portswigger-labs-writeups/xss/README.md

 ☑ Reflected XSS protected by CSP, with CSP bypass

 ☑ Reflected XSS with AngularJS sandbox escape

-☑ Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped

 ☑ DOM XSS combined with reflected and stored data